 5 Signs Of A Functioning Alcoholic

-Medically Reviewed by Johnelle Smith, M.D. on October 5, 2020
+Medically Reviewed by Johnelle Smith, M.D.

 Spotting an alcohol use disorder is not always easy, especially if the person is a functioning alcoholic.
-Functioning alcoholics are better able to hide their disease because they don’t suffer from as many alcohol abuse symptoms.
+Functioning alcoholics are better able to hide their disease because they don’t suffer from as many alcohol use disorder symptoms.
 Recognizing the signs of a functional alcoholic can help you get your loved one the treatment that they may need.

 Alcohol abuse or alcohol use disorder (AUD) is not always easy to spot.
 In fact, some forms of AUD, like functioning alcoholism, may go unnoticed because the person does not seem to experience the typical loss of those with an AUD.